JkMaFlLi/test_app/README.md

 - The Flipper Zero team for their excellent SDK and documentation.
 - The open-source community for their contributions and support.

----

-This is a basic overview and setup for your Flipper Zero sample app inspired by https://github.com/klima7.
-Customize the README file further based on your specific needs and any additional features you may add to your application.